BrNi05/vscpa/README.md

 - Open VSCPA with the argument `reset` to disable fast setup.
     - In VS Code terminal: `vscpa reset`.
 - Open VSCPA with the argument `factory` to perform a factory reset (should be used in case of frequent errors).
+    - Factory reset does not erase environment path modifications, that should be done manually.
-- VSCPA terimates execution and restarts in an event of any error (if so, probably IO).
+- VSCPA terimates execution and restarts in an event of any (handled) error (if so, probably IO).

 # Technical details
 - When using system API calls (eg. from `<shlobj.h>` on Windows platform), you must manually include the corresponding header in the task arguments.
+- Due to the lack of documentation of the Windows API, notifying the system about the change in environment variables is done by killing `explorer.exe` and then restarting it.
+This takes quite some time and can be dangerous.
+Manual restarting is advised.
 - OS support: Windows 11 23H2 and newer, no compatibility limitations for Linux and macOS.
 - Tested on Windown 11 Pro 24H2 (build 26100.3476) and Linux Manjaro 24.2.1 KDE Plasma (kernel: 6.12.19)